SFDO-Tooling/CumulusCI/docs/robotframework.rst

 This will load the page object for the given **page_type** and **object_name_**.
-It is useful when you want to use the keywords from a page object without first navigating to that page (ie: when you are already on the page and don't want to navigate away).
+It is useful when you want to use the keywords from a page object without first navigating to that page (i.e. when you are already on the page and don't want to navigate away).